pingcap/tidb/docs/design/2021-10-20-region-label-in-sql.md

 Consider that if we add attributes for a table, all partitions of that table will inherit the attributes by default.

 ### Priority
-We may support adding different attributes for both tables and partitions at the same time. e.g., The attribute could be `merge_option=deny` on the table level but `merge_option=allow` on the partition level in the same table.
+We may support adding different attributes for both tables and partitions at the same time.
+For example, the attribute could be `merge_option=deny` on the table level but `merge_option=allow` on the partition level in the same table.
 In this case, we assume that the priority of the partition is higher than the table, so the final results could be that only some partitions can be merged, but the rest cannot.

 Another thing that should be noticed is that if we have already set the attributes for a partition, then setting the new attributes for the table which includes the partition will override the attributes of the partition.